Quick summary of key school information

 Sports activities included |

-At the casa level students are never prevented from moving within the classrooms, there are Montessori physical activities on the line; at the elementary level students have PE classes in small groups a few times per week. |
+At the casa level students are never prevented from moving within the classrooms, there are Montessori physical activities on the line; at the elementary level, students have PE classes with a specialist teacher. |

 Sports teams or sport competitions available for students |

-Yes, at the elementaty level students play physical team games. |
+Yes, at the elementary level students play team games. |

 Sports facilities at the school |

-Gym with a special feature - climbing wall; elaborate outdoor climbing installations; ball pitch |
+Gym with a special feature - a climbing wall; outdoor climbing installations in a sand-filled playground that is well shaded from the sun; ball pitch |

 Qualities and characteristics best defining the school |